 Apple Music TV is different from Apple Music 1 (previously branded as Beats 1).
 Apple Music TV is a free, 24-hour, curated live stream of popular music videos, while Apple Music 1 is a 24/7 music radio station owned by Apple.
 Both are accessible through the Apple Music app.

 Apple's music video channel premieres new videos at noon ET every Friday.
 It hosts original Apple Music content, from concerts to interviews.
 For instance, Bruce Springsteen was one of the first to appear on Apple Music TV to promote his upcoming album, Letter to You, via music videos, a live stream, and a Zane Lowe interview.

 Check out Pocket-lint's round-up of Apple Music tips and tricks worth knowing.

-Apple Music: Are there any alternatives?
+Are there any alternatives?

-The obvious alternatives include: Spotify, Google Play Music, and Tidal.
-Each of these services allow you to not only stream music but also keep listening when offline, though you'll need to be paid subscribers for access to offline-listening as well as other premium features.
-You can learn more about all these services by checking out the following Pocket-lint round-ups for each:
+The obvious alternatives include: Spotify, YouTube Music, Amazon Music Unlimited, Deezer and Tidal.
+Each of these services allow you to not only stream music but also keep listening when offline, though you'll need a paid subscription for access to offline-listening as well as other premium features.
+You can learn more about all these services by checking out the following Pocket-lint round-ups: